-What started in 2004 by saxophonist Ray Cummings as the Swingtime Orchestra, the all-volunteer band played big band jazz standards that were kept in an old suitcase.
-Today, the band has "evolved" into the Evolution Big Band that performs from a library of more than 2,000 modern arrangements of big band jazz standards for audiences throughout the Lowcountry.
+What started by saxophonists Fred Nimmer and Ray Cummings as the Swingtime Orchestra, the all-volunteer band played big band jazz standards that were kept in an old suitcase.
+Today, the band has "evolved" into the Evolution Big Band that performs from a library of more than 6,500 classic and modern arrangements of big band jazz standards for audiences throughout the Lowcountry.

 Band membership has changed over the years, but top musicians in the area continue to assemble weekly to rehearse and play concerts for no pay keep big band music alive and thriving.

 This section will share some of the stories about the early years of the band, as well as some photos of former band members and concerts.
 Please check back periodically as we continue to add memories!

 Ray Cummings was born in Atlantic City, New Jersey.
 He lived about two block away from the Atlantic City Boardwalk, which was the main tourist attraction in the Northeast region at that time.
 Ray grew up helping his dad who had the franchise to provide beach lounge chairs and beach umbrellas on the Atlantic beach.
 His job was to sand and varnish the lounge chairs as they became dull.
 This gave Ray and his friends a lot of time to explore all the opportunities that Atlantic City offered.
 The main pier, which was called the Steel Pier had a large pavilion or convention hall that attracted all the big bands that were popular in the 30s and 40s.
 Las Vegas did not exist at this time so the Steel Pier at Atlantic City was the popular spot for all the bands to play.
 Ray knew the pier well, and how to get into seeing all the big bands play without paying.
 This is how he began his love for big band music.